Multi-query Robotic Manipulator Task Sequencing with Gromov-Hausdorff Approximations: PROBLEM FORMULATION

 \subsection{Approach Overview}

 Reducing the set of IK solutions of each task $t_j$ to a unique solution $q_{t_j}\in Q(t_j)$ transforms the GTSP in Problem~\ref{prob:task_seq} to a classical TSP, which is easier to solve.
-The solution of the reduced problem should also be a near-optimal solution to Problem~\ref{prob:motion_plan}, producing smooth, short trajectories between tasks.
-We must choose the unique solution $q_{t_j}\in Q(t_j)$ carefully such that this requirement is met.

 We therefore search for a mapping $\theta$ from each task $t_{j}$ in a discrete approximation $\hat{T}$ of the full task space $\mathcal{T}$ to a suitable unique IK solution $\theta(t_{j}) \in Q(t_j)$.

 To ensure that task sequencing using this mapping guarantees short, smooth and collision-free paths between tasks in both task and configuration space, the map $\theta : \hat{T} \to \mathcal{C}$ is chosen to be an approximate isometry.
 Intuitively, an approximate isometry enforces that two tasks close in task space remain close in configuration space after mapping.
 Once $\theta$ is found, the GTSP in Problem~\ref{prob:task_seq} is successfully reduced to the classical TSP problem as desired, and task sequencing can be solved efficiently.
+As a result, the solution of the reduced problem is a near-optimal solution to Problem~\ref{prob:motion_plan}, producing smooth, short paths between tasks.

 However, the kinematics of a robotic manipulator working in the task space may not necessarily admit a single approximate isometry $\theta$.
 For example, in Fig.~\ref{fig:task1_naive} there is no single $\theta$ that allows the arm to travel the short task-space distance required without taking a long path through configuration space.
-To handle such cases, we relax the constraint of enforcing a unique $\theta$, and consider a finite set of maps.
+To handle such cases, we relax the constraint of enforcing a unique $\theta$ and consider a finite set of maps.
 Thus, we propose finding $K$ mappings $\{\theta\}_{t=1}^K$ from $K$ subspaces in task space to distinct subspaces in configuration space, i.e., $\theta^i:\hat{T}^{i}\rightarrow\mathcal{C}^i$.
 Within each subspace, the corresponding approximate isometry $\theta^i$ guarantees short, smooth and collision-free paths in both task and configuration space.

 This effectively decomposes the task space into subspaces that may overlap, leading to cases where a single task is assigned multiple IK solutions rather than our single desired one.
 As such, the GTSP problem is no longer reduced immediately to a classical TSP one.
 To solve Problem~\ref{prob:task_seq} we must first disambiguate which IK solution to select in overlapping subspace regions.
 Then, we may solve a classical TSP problem within each subspace independently.
 The final reduced problem and approach is illustrated in Fig.~\ref{fig:hap_tsp}.